Town-of-Impostors/TownOfImpostors/README.md

 # New Roles and Abilities?
 ## Sheriff
-The Sheriff is a class that has the ability to kill Impostors.
+The Sheriff is a role that has the ability to kill Impostors.
 However, if they attempt to kill a fellow crewmate, they will lose their own life instead as a punishment.

 ## Doctor
-The Doctor is a class that has the ability to revive dead players.
+The Doctor is a role that has the ability to revive dead players.
 However, this means they are also able to revive Impostors that have been killed by the Sheriff.

+## Jester
+The Jester is a role with no abilities and no tasks to do.
+They are in their own team, and their goal is to get themselves ejected from the ship and make sure not to get killed by the Impostors.
+They will win instantly if ejected from the ship.
+However, if they are killed, they will have no way to win and essentially lose.

 ## Impostor
 The Impostor has additional abilities they can make use of: